Remembering School Assembly Programs

 'March in single file...'

 Every now and then we would hear the principal’s familiar voice on the public address system call for everyone to come to the gymnasium for an assembly program.
 I guess the teachers knew in advance but it was always a surprise to me maybe because I wasn’t listening when the announcement was first mentioned.
 Remember how we were told to stand and then ‘march’ out in single file, then wait at the water fountain for the teacher to make sure we were all there…, goodness, where else would we be?
 After the teacher made sure no one was hiding in the clothes lockers at the back of the room she would catch up and lead her class to the gym for the special announced program.
 I believe I learned more in assembly than I did in class sometimes.

-Every program was different but they were all educational; and geared to get us kids to think and ask questions like how and why.
+Every program was different but they were all educational and geared to get us kids to think and ask questions like how and why.
 Often times our questions were answered before we had a chance to ask.
-There were science shows and magic shows; math shows also and sometimes one show might stand out in the mind of nine or ten year old boy as being a special assembly.
+There were science shows and magic shows; math shows also and sometimes one show might stand out in the mind of nine or ten-year-old boy as being a special assembly.
 I remember that once a man came from Duncan Yo-Yo’s and put on a demonstration of all the tricks you can do with a Duncan Yo-Yo.
 He would ‘walk the dog’ or ‘rock the cradle’ even ‘loop-d-loop’ and drop the yo-yo right into his pocket.
-I was spell bound, I’m sure I sat on the edge of my seat with my mouth wide open.
-He ask for volunteers to come up on stage so I went with three others to try and guess what color trick yo yo he had in his pocket.
+I was spellbound, I’m sure I sat on the edge of my seat with my mouth wide open.
+He asks for volunteers to come up on stage so I went with three others to try and guess what color trick yo-yo he had in his pocket.
 I guessed red and won.
 It was the first thing I had ever won before.
 I read the little booklet and learned how to do some tricks but nothing like the guy in the following video…

 © 2011 SamSonS